MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/manage-windows-dockerfile.md

 The Docker components that drive this automation are the Dockerfile, and the `docker build` command.

-- **Dockerfile** – a text file containing the instructions needed to create a new container image.
+The Dockerfile is a text file that contains the instructions needed to create a new container image.
 These instructions include identification of an existing image to be used as a base, commands to be run during the image creation process, and a command that will run when new instances of the container image are deployed.

-- **Docker build** - the Docker engine command that consumes a Dockerfile, and triggers the image creation process.
+Docker build is the Docker engine command that consumes a Dockerfile and triggers the image creation process.

-This document will introduce using a Dockerfile with Windows containers, discuss syntax, and detail commonly used Dockerfile instructions.
+This topic will show you how to use Dockerfiles with Windows containers, understand their basic syntax, and what the most common Dockerfile instructions are.

-Throughout this document, the concept of container images and container image layers will be discussed.
-For more information on images and image layering see [the quick start guide to images](../quick-start/quick-start-images.md).
+This document will discuss the concept of container images and container image layers.
+If you want to learn more about images and image layering, see [the quickstart guide to images](../quick-start/quick-start-images.md).

-For a complete look at Dockerfiles, see the [Dockerfile reference at docker.com]( https://docs.docker.com/engine/reference/builder/).
+For a complete look at Dockerfiles, see the [Dockerfile reference at docker.com](https://docs.docker.com/engine/reference/builder/).

-## Dockerfile Introduction

-### Basic Syntax
+## Basic Syntax

 In its most basic form, a Dockerfile can be very simple.
 The following example creates a new image, which includes IIS, and a ‘hello world’ site.
 This example includes comments (indicated with a `#`), that explain each step.
 Subsequent sections of this article will go into more detail on Dockerfile syntax rules, and Dockerfile instructions.

+>[!NOTE]
-> Please note that Dockerfile must be created with no extension.
-In Windows to do so simply create the file with your editor of choice than save it using the notation "Dockerfile" including the quotes.
+>A Dockerfile must be created with no extension.
+To do this in Windows, create the file with your editor of choice, then save it with the notation "Dockerfile" (including the quotes).

 ```dockerfile
 # Sample Dockerfile